Seon82/projet_appr_auto/README.md

 * Code must be formatted using `black` and `isort`.
 * Use `pylint` to check code quality before committing.
 * Commit messages must follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+## Links

+Find the report for this project on overleaf.

+Link to edit the report: https://www.overleaf.com/3389558812mrxxwvwnvfpd Link to view the report only: https://www.overleaf.com/read/vgmnnsqnfjdt